ricardojoserf/ricardojoserf.github.io/_posts/2026-8-25-crystalpotato.md

 [GodPotato](https://github.com/BeichenDream/GodPotato) is a well-known privilege escalation technique that works across a wide range of Windows versions (8 through 11, Server 2012 through 2022).
 It targets any process running with `SeImpersonatePrivilege`, which includes IIS application pools, MSSQL service accounts, Network Service and Local Service.
 The original tool is written in C# and, while effective, carries the usual .NET trade-offs: it requires the CLR, is easy to decompile, and its strings and class names are trivially visible in the assembly metadata.

-I ported it to Crystal to produce a binary with a smaller forensic footprint.
+I ported it to Crystal to produce a binary with a smaller forensic footprint, and I tested it on Windows 10, 11 and Server 2025.

 <br>